 Do you want to take incredible moody portraits using only your iPhone?
 Capturing gorgeous, moody portrait photography might seem difficult.
 But it doesn’t have to be!
-In this tutorial, you’ll discover 6 secrets for stunning moody portraits.
+In this tutorial, you’ll discover 6 tips for stunning moody portraits.

 1. Talk To Your Model To Make Them Feel Comfortable